 They’ll work with any suit, even black — although you’re best swapping the shirt and tie for something like a roll neck or long-sleeved polo — and look great with any pair of jeans, from premium Japanese selvedge to shredded stonewash.
 Same for chinos, for shorts, for parachute pants; whatever trousers you’ve got, white trainers will work.

 In fact, the only tricky thing about white trainers is keeping them that way.
 “Box-fresh versions work with a suit,” says McDonald.
 “Battered, stained sneakers don’t.
-To keep them pristine, prep them with Crep Protect spray and then keep some babywipes in your bag or desk drawer for touch-ups during the day.
+To keep them pristine, prep them with Crep Protect spray, and then keep some babywipes in your bag or desk drawer for touch-ups during the day.”

 Where white trainers led, its brighter plumaged brethren followed.
 Time was that bold-hued sneakers were only for exercise.
-Now, they’ve crept from the streets into offices, an eye-catching way to show your affinity for the latest hype brand and Nike drop.
-“But all those colours make them much less versatile,” says McDonald.
-“In fact, they only really work with neutrals, unless you’re able to pull off some very advanced colour-matching.”
-Even then, you’re liable to leave onlookers with a migraine.
+Now, they’ve crept from the streets into offices, an eye-catching way to show your affinity for the latest hype brand and

-Because colourful trainers are so casual, you’re wisest sticking to jeans (anything from white to washed to black is fine), joggers (think grey, black or navy) or chinos (tan and navy are safest).
-“You should let your shoes do the talking,” says McDonald.
-“If they’re the brighest thing in your outfit, then they’ll draw the eye.
+Because colourful trainers are so casual, you’re wisest sticking to jeans (anything from white to washed to black is fine), joggers (think grey, black or navy) or chinos (tan and navy are safest). ”You should let your shoes do the talking,” says McDonald.
+“If they’re the brightest thing in your outfit, then they’ll draw the eye.
 If you have too many other bright colours, people won’t know where to look.”